codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ## 20190516 - Thursday

 __Today's progress:__ Some GitHub usefulness and beautification
-- [ ] Framing the Landing page project (create the GH account, create the repo, create the structure, work on the webpack boiler plate, review SASS...)
-- [ ] Fix the image link in the projects GitHub readmes

 __Actions:__ very positive hangout with Kris about the CSS Picasso project.
 Next steps are: fix the 4 issues, validate the final draft, create the steps